-- 2.1 That the Planning Committee resolve to GRANT planning permission prior to the completion of a legal agreement to secure the following: - a) A financial contribution of £12,000 for interventions identified in the Kenley Transport Study and other local sustainable transport improvements, - b) And any other planning obligations considered necessary. - 2.2 That the Director of Planning and Strategic Transport has delegated authority to negotiate the legal agreement and issue the planning permission and impose conditions and informatives to secure the following matters:
+- 2.1 That the Planning Committee resolve to GRANT planning permission prior to the completion of a legal agreement to secure the following: - a) A financial contribution of £12,000 for improvements to sustainable transport including but not limited to on street car clubs with EVCP's and/or highway changes such as on street restrictions.
+Membership of car club for the units for 3 years.

+- b) And any other planning obligations considered necessary. - 2.2 That the Director of Planning and Strategic Transport has delegated authority to negotiate the legal agreement and issue the planning permission and impose conditions and informatives to secure the following matters: